lpil/mix-test.watch/README.md

 ## Usage

-Add it to your dependacies
+Add it to your dependencies

 ```elixir
 # mix.exs